Who Pays for Benefits After an Injury

 Employees Must Cover Your Work-Related Injury

-At the Law Office of James P. Leahy, I have been fighting for clients’ workers’ compensation benefits for over 35 years.
+At James P. Leahy Attorney At Law, I have been fighting for clients’ workers’ compensation benefits for over 35 years.
 Contact me for a free initial consultation in my Elgin office.
 You pay no attorney fees unless I recover benefits on your behalf.

 Employers and their insurance companies often work hard to find ways to limit the cost of your claim and the benefits they must pay.
 They will have attorneys fighting against your claim.
 You need an attorney on your side, fighting for the benefits you deserve.

 Discuss Your Benefits